Sam Bewley: Career

 In August 2020, he was named in the startlist for the Tour de France.
 After a crash in stage 10 of the race, in January 2021 Bewley postponed his return to racing until March, due to long-term injuries.

 On 1 August 2022, he announced his intention to retire as a professional cyclist at the end of 2022.

+Broadcasting career

+In 2023, Bewley joined the team of broadcaster NBC for their coverage of the Tour de France, acting as a commentator.